Nada Bakos: CIA career

 In 2000, at the age of 30, Bakos joined the CIA as an analyst in the Counterterrorism Center.
 At this point, she met Gina Bennet, who had been analyzing al Qaeda for 20 years and was tracking bin Laden.
-Bakos' role at this time is portrayed in the PBS Frontline episode, The Secret History of ISIS, as well as the Emmy Award-winning HBO documentary, Manhunt: The Search for Bin Laden.
-She was part of the team of CIA analysts studying the relationship between Iraq, al Qaeda, bin Laden, and the 9/11 terrorist attacks.
+Bakos' role at this time is portrayed in the PBS Frontline episode, The Secret History of ISIS, as well as the Emmy Award-winning HBO documentary, Manhunt: The Search for Bin Laden.She was part of the team of CIA analysts studying the relationship between Iraq, al Qaeda, bin Laden, and the 9/11 terrorist attacks.
 This documentary shows the work that went into the raid that ultimately killed bin Laden, highlighting the work of analysts and case officers during that time.

 During the Iraq War, Bakos served as a Chief Targeting Officer in the CIA's National Clandestine Service searching for Abu Musab al-Zarqawi, the founder of Al Qaeda in Iraq and predecessor of ISIS.
 Zarqawi was killed in a targeted drone strike on June 7, 2006, by the US military.
-It is the role that inspired Bakos' upcoming book, The Targeter: My Life in the CIA, Hunting Terrorists and Challenging the White House.
+It is the role that inspired Bakos' book, The Targeter: My Life in the CIA, Hunting Terrorists and Challenging the White House.
 She chronicles her time as part of the CIA's analytic team studying Iraq before and during the Iraq invasion.
 The Targeter describes conflicts with the White House when their analysis faces push back, Iraq war zones, the inner workings of the CIA, the world of the intelligence community following the 9/11 terrorist attacks, working with US Special Operations Forces while tracking Zarqawi and other terrorists, and Bakos' personal view of female government leadership as well as what problems women face in male dominated career fields.